-I’ve been a dedicated gym goer for many years, and I still consider that my bread-and-butter of fitness, but I picked up rock climbing a few months ago and can’t believe how different it feels.
-At the gym I clock in and I clock out, but hours of climbing can pass by without my noticing.
-Surrounded by friends and challenging my body in new ways, I get to watch myself improve with every climb, consistently beating my own personal bests while moving in a completely functional and natural way — it is my happy place.
-When you find your thing, you’ll know it.
+I’ve been a dedicated gym goer for many years, and I still consider weight training an essential part of my fitness regime, but I began rock climbing two years ago and still can’t believe how different it feels.
+At the gym I clock in and I clock out, but hours, even days, of climbing can pass by without my noticing.
+Surrounded by friends and challenging my brain and body in new ways, I get to watch myself improve with every climb, consistently beating my own personal bests while moving in a completely functional and natural way.
+Quite honestly, it’s my happy place, and I wish for everyone to find theirs, because when you do find your thing, you’ll know it.
 And it will change your life.

 There are also shortcuts you can take and ways to plan ahead so that even the most time-starved can still fit in some exercise.
-Pack your gym bag the night before, plan your workout before you go, bring a snack so your energy doesn’t flag, and have food prepped so you’re not starving and desperate when you get home.
-And when you’re there, throw in some Tabata to cut down your cardio session and do a circuit workout or an HIIT routine to maximize your training — this is my current favourite for a rushed morning.
+Pack your gym bag the night before, plan your workout before you go, bring a snack so your energy doesn’t flag, and have food prepped at home so you don’t have to choose between eating now and eating well.
+And when you’re at the gym, throw in some Tabata to cut down your cardio session and do a circuit workout or a HIIT routine to maximize your training — this is my current favourite for a rushed morning.
 These types of workouts force you to work harder, not longer, allowing you to make the most of your limited time.
 Even 20 minutes a day, if it’s a quality 20 minutes, is going to do you a world of good.